short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

-In order to define custom thumbnails to be picked up by the optimization you have two options, both comma separated defines: define('SHORTPIXEL_CUSTOM_THUMB_SUFFIXES', '_tl,_tr'); will handle custom thumbnails like image-100x100_tl.jpg define('SHORTPIXEL_CUSTOM_THUMB_INFIXES', '-uae'); will handle custom thumbnails like image-uae-100x100.jpg
+In order to define custom thumbnails to be picked up by the optimization you have two options, both comma separated defines: define('SHORTPIXEL_CUSTOM_THUMB_SUFFIXES', '_tl,_tr'); will handle custom thumbnails like image-100x100_tl.jpg define('SHORTPIXEL_CUSTOM_THUMB_INFIXES', '-uae'); will handle custom thumbnails like image-uae-100x100.jpg define('SHORTPIXEL_USE_DOUBLE_WEBP_EXTENSION', true); will tell the plugin to create double extensions for the WebP image counterparts, for example image.jpg.webp for image.jpg

 == Screenshots ==